What Causes Period Cramps?

 The medical name for period cramps is Dysmenorrhea.
 They happen due to a hormone-like substance, prostaglandins, which causes the uterus walls to contract and then shed its lining, resulting in your period.
 If prostaglandin levels are higher, more pain is often associated with the cramps.
 This varies from woman to woman, but cramps are likely to become less painful as you get older, or after childbirth.

 There are a few other conditions that can cause cramps.
 Treating these conditions will help stop the symptoms.
 These conditions include:

 - Endometriosis: when the lining forms outside of the uterus, for example in the fallopian tubes and can cause a more chronic pain than regular period cramps

-- Uterine fibroids which presents as non-cancerous growths on the uterus wall that can sometimes cause pain in the affected area
+- Uterine fibroids which present as non-cancerous growths on the uterus wall that can sometimes cause pain in the affected area

 - Adenomyosis, when the tissue lining the uterus begins to grow into the uterine walls